cpj/winter-2012/weekly_instructions_and_projects/02_week_two/README.md

 - deploy this html site to heroku.
 - install heroku on your vagrant box using "gem install heroku"
 - make sure you have a heroku account set up. http://heroku.com
+- enter 'heroku login'. if it doesn't grab your ssh key, do the command on the following line:
   - run "heroku keys:add" in the terminal window for your vagrant box to set up ssh keys for your vagrant box on heroku.
 - create a config.ru file and paste in [the suggested config.ru contents from this tutorial](http://devcenter.heroku.com/articles/static-sites-on-heroku).
 - follow the [heroku quickstart guide](http://devcenter.heroku.com/articles/quickstart) to deploy your site.

 ## notes: